Unboring ideals: Main results

-(b): If $\I$ is unboring then there is an unboring Hausdorff space in FinBW($\I$) by Proposition \ref{omega^2}.
+(b): If $\I$ is unboring then, by Proposition \ref{omega^2}, there is an unboring Hausdorff space in FinBW($\I$).
 If $\fin^2\sqsubseteq\I$ then FinBW($\I$) coincides with finite spaces by item (a), so not every boring space is in FinBW($\I$) (by Proposition \ref{boringspaces}(i)).
 Moreover, by Proposition \ref{boringspaces2}, if $\fin^2\not\sqsubseteq\I$ then each boring space is in FinBW($\I$).
 Finally, if $\I$ is boring then all Hausdorff spaces in FinBW($\I$) are boring by Proposition \ref{f}.

 (c): This is \cite[Proposition 2.4]{FT}. \end{proof}

 \begin{theorem} The following are equivalent for any ideal $\I$: \begin{itemize} \item[(a)] $\I$ is unboring; \item[(b)] there is a Hausdorff unboring space in FinBW($\I$). \end{itemize} If additionally CH holds, then the above are equivalent to: \begin{itemize} \item[(c)] there is an uncountable Mr\'{o}wka space in FinBW($\I$); \item[(d)] there is an uncountable separable space in FinBW($\I$). \end{itemize} \end{theorem}